 A sense of place is essential to defining the town's identity and can be defined as a package of expectations, sending a clear message to potential businesses, visitors, and existing residents themselves.
 A strong identity gives citizens more ownership in their community and a stronger commitment to make it better.
 This comes with a recognition that placemaking (i.e., focusing on the community elements that contribute to a strong quality of life) is essential to anchoring talent.
-People are drawn to work in places they want to live.
-This requires an overall emphasis on creating quality public spaces and walkable neighbourhoods.
+Successful economic development balances efficiency and livability.
+While streamlined approvals, strong transportation links, and flexible land use policies make places economically attractive, additional long-term success can come from creating spaces where people want to live and work.
+Integrating walkable neighborhoods and quality public spaces alongside business-friendly policies ensures both economic growth and community well-being.